ElaMCB/AI-Americana/README.md

 Fork & clone.

-We follow the "diary" convention: if you add a primary source, also drop a one-line entry in /changelog.md with date + one-sentence summary.
+This project follows the "diary" convention: when adding a primary source, include a one-line entry in /changelog.md with date + one-sentence summary.

 No binary blobs > 50 MB please—link to GDrive / Zenodo instead.